Matthew Wrinkles: Crime

 On July 21, 1994, Wrinkles murdered his estranged wife, Debra Jean Wrinkles; his brother-in-law, Tony Fulkerson; and Fulkerson's wife, Natalie Fulkerson; at their residence in Evansville.
 Debra Wrinkles and her two children had been living with the Fulkersons since her separation from Wrinkles.
 Wrinkles blamed his actions on his addiction to methamphetamine.

-Two weeks before the murders took place, Wrinkles' mother had made efforts to have him committed to a psychiatric facility due to his erratic behavior, but was informed that he didn't meet the criteria.
+Two weeks before the murders took place, Wrinkles' mother had made efforts to have him committed to a psychiatric facility due to his erratic behavior, but was informed that he did not meet the criteria.
 He was then hospitalized at a different facility; after three days of evaluations, a psychiatrist concluded that he was not "gravely disabled" and discharged him.

 After his release, despite a protective order, Wrinkles went looking for Debra at her place of employment and at the homes of two of her friends, demanding to see her.
 He was unsuccessful each time.

 On July 20, 1994, Wrinkles, his wife, and their attorneys met for a provisional hearing in their divorce proceeding.
 They reached an agreement to set aside the protective order, and for Wrinkles to have visitation.
 They also agreed that Debra and Wrinkles would meet with the children at a restaurant later that day, but Debra elected not to keep that appointment.
 Later that night, Wrinkles, dressed in camouflage clothing and face paint, armed with a .357 handgun and a knife, drove to the home of Tony and Natalie Fulkerson.
 He parked a block away, cut the telephone wires, and kicked in the back door.
 Wrinkles killed Tony in the bedroom with four gunshot wounds to his face, hip, chest, and back; Natalie on the front porch with a gunshot wound to her face; and Debra in the hallway with a gunshot wound to her chest and shoulder area.
 Wrinkles was later arrested at the home of his cousin, where the .357 murder weapon was recovered.
 He was convicted of the murders on June 14, 1995, and sentenced to death.